Depression

 Early Signs of Depression in Women

 Persistent sadness is only one part of depression.
-Many women experience a range of emotional, cognitive, and physical symptoms.
+Many women experience a mix of emotional, cognitive, and physical symptoms.

-Some of the most common early signs of depression in women include:
+Some of the most common early signs of depression and signs of burnout in women include:

-Activities that once brought joy may start to feel meaningless or exhausting.
+Things that once felt enjoyable may begin to feel exhausting or meaningless.

-Brain fog, forgetfulness, and trouble focusing are common but often overlooked symptoms.
+Brain fog, forgetfulness, and indecision are common but often ignored symptoms of emotional burnout.

 Hormonal Changes That Affect Women’s Mental Health